akashsd/abm_smart_influence/README.md

 # abm_smart_influence
 Agent Based Modelling for the Smart Influence model.
-This was done as the final project for a course on Social Network Experiments
+This was done as the final project for graduate a course on Social Network Experiments (SI 710) at UM.